files-community/Website/src/routes/docs/contributing/translating/+page.md

 ## Proofreading

-Proofreading and approving strings is done by active community members, if you would like to proofread your language, please start a discussion on Crowdin, and we'll review your request at the earliest convenience.
+Proofreading and approving strings is done by active community members; if you would like to proofread your language please start a discussion on Crowdin and we'll review your request at the earliest convenience.

 ## Screenshots